President Obama authorized the raid upon the unanimous recommendation of his national security team

 A young woman from the Yazidi religious minority was rescued.

 “We suspect that Umm Sayyaf is a member of ISIL, played an important role in ISIL’s terrorist activities, and may have been complicit in the enslavement of the young woman rescued last night,” said Meehan.
+ISIL is an alternative acronym for ISIS.

 Meehan said Umm Sayyaf was being debriefed about ISIS operations, including any information she may have on hostages held by the terror group.

 Abu Sayyaf and his wife were suspected to be involved in or have deep knowledge of ISIS hostage operations, a U.S. official with knowledge of the operation told CNN.
 A team from the FBI-led High Value Interrogation Group is expected to interrogate the wife, the source said.
-They will seek to find out what she may know about the capture, movement and treatment of hostages.
+They will seek to figure out what she may know about the capture, movement and treatment of hostages.

 But Michael Weiss, author of “ISIS: Inside the Army of Terror,” said Abu Sayyaf was largely unknown to close observers of the organization.

-Weiss said he’s skeptical the United States would risk lives to capture the head of ISIS’ oil operations.
+Weiss said he’s skeptical the United States would risk lives to capture the head of ISIS’s oil operations.
 ISIS hasn’t made significant money from captured oil fields since U.S. bombers began striking its infrastructure, he said.

 A Pentagon spokesman confirmed in February that oil is no longer a main source of revenue for ISIS.